-2 Related previous work
+2. Related previous work

-Good general reviews of recent AFR literature can be found in [1, 4, 5].
+Good general reviews of recent AFR literature can be found in [1,4,5].
 In this section, we focus on AFR literature that deals specifically with recognition from image sequences, and with invariance to pose and illumination.

-2.1 Recognition from multiple-image input.
+2.1.
+Recognition from multiple-image input

 Compared to single-shot recognition, face recognition from image sequences is a relatively new area of research.
-Some of the existing algorithms that deal with multi-image input use temporal coherence within the sequence to enforce prior knowledge on likely head movements [6, 7, 8].
+Some of the existing algorithms that deal with multi-image input use temporal coherence within the sequence to enforce prior knowledge on likely head movements [6-8].
 In contrast to these, a number of methods that do not use temporal information have been proposed.
-Recent ones include statistical [9, 10] and principal angle-based methods with underlying simple linear [11], kernel-based [12] or Gaussian mixture-based [13] models.
+Recent ones include statistical [9,10] and principal anglebased methods with underlying simple linear [11], kernel-based [12] or Gaussian mixture-based [13] models.
 By their very nature, these are inherently invariant to changes in head motion pattern.
-Other algorithms implement the "still-to-video" scenario [14, 15], not taking full advantage of sequences available for training.